CSRG-Group/dcs-notes.github.io/_CS132/part5.md

     There is no single I/O mechanism that is “better” than the others – it is important to understand the pros and cons of each mechanism and the situations where each should be used.
 </p>

+> Note that although these mechanisms all deal with I/O, they have different objectives.
+>
+> In particular, memory mapped I/O and DMA are mechanisms which are used to communicate with peripherals/devices.
+> Polled I/O, interrupt driven I/O and handshaking are used for synchronization and would be used **together** with DMA or memory mapped I/O.

 ## Memory mapped I/O

 - Same address bus is used to address both memory and I/O devices.